 We don’t know why Hans Deutsch chose the symbol of the chalice, but the symbol first came to promenance in association with the Hussites, a movement named after Czech religious reformer Jan Hus (1369-1415) who read the Bible to his congregations in their native language, whereas the Catholic Church demanded that the Bible only be read in Latin.
 Also, the practice of the church at the time was that during communion, the chalice was reserved for the clergy, the laity only receiving bread.
 When a church council condemned the practice of some priests who were giving the chalice to their congregants, Hus refused to support the condemnation.
 After his execution by burning in 1415, Hus' followers adopted the "lay chalice" as an important symbol of their movement.

 Today, the flaming chalice is the official symbol of the Unitarian Universalist Service Committee and the Unitarian Universalist Association.
 Officially or unofficially, it functions as a logo for hundreds of congregations.
 A version of the symbol was adopted by the General Assembly of Unitarian and Free Christian Churches in Britain.
 It has since been used by Unitarian churches in other parts of the world.
 Perhaps most importantly, it has become a focal point for worship.
 No one meaning or interpretation is official.
 The flaming chalice, like our faith, stands open to receive new truths that pass the tests of reason, justice, and compassion.
-Today, the flaming chalice is the official symbol of the UUA.
-It also functions as the logo for hundreds of congregations.
 It is a part of worship in many congregations -- services often begin by lighting a chalice while saying some brief reflective words.
 There is no one official meaning of the flaming chalice.
 Like our faith, it stands open to new and ongoing interpretation and significance.